LayCool: Acquisition of Vickie Guerrero and co-champions (2010–2011)

-Implosion and break-up (2011)
+Implosion and disbanded (2011)

 On the April 8 episode of SmackDown, tension between the team rose when McCool refused to tag Layla into a match against Kelly and Phoenix.
 Layla continued trying to fix their relationship, but McCool was resistant.
 Tension was further highlighted in a SmackDown scene where the two were seen undergoing couples therapy.
 When Layla lost a singles match against Kelly despite McCool's attempts to help her, McCool told Layla she was sick of doing all her work for her, and shoved her over.
 Finally, on the April 22 episode of SmackDown, McCool turned on Layla by attacking her after the therapy session, thereby disbanding LayCool.
 During the 2011 WWE Draft, McCool cost Layla a match against Eve Torres.
 After the match, McCool tried to taunt and bully Layla again, however Layla snapped after all of her efforts at trying to keep LayCool together, and viciously attacked McCool, saying she was sick of her, before throwing her at the announce table.
 On the April 29 episode of SmackDown, Layla and McCool fought to a no contest.
 After the match, Layla challenged McCool to a no countout, no disqualification match at Extreme Rules.
 McCool accepted on the condition that the loser leave WWE.
 At Extreme Rules, Layla defeated McCool, which meant she had to leave WWE.
 After the match, a debuting Kharma came out and attacked McCool with the Implant Buster, and McCool then retired from professional wrestling.
 Layla retired from professional wrestling on July 29, 2015.